 Constance Bennett seems to have had a bit of a beauty empire.
 Today it seems like every celebrity has a beauty line, from Drew Barrymore's Flower Beauty to what seems like the millionth Britney Spears or J.Lo perfume, celebrities have been in the beauty products game from the beginning.
 The footage of Constance using her products survives and is incredibly intriguing.
 Unfortunately it appears to be one of the sole surviving remnants.
 Bennett's beauty empire lasted approximately a decade - an amazing feat since she began her empire during the Great Depression.
 According to the author of The Bennetts, Constance was great at coming up with ideas, but terrible at implementation.
-At one point she franchised the product.
-The company apparently did a horrible job and ruined the brand's reputation.
-Constance and Co. re branded, but was unable to recover from it.

 Constance Bennett's Cosmetics featured a several part facial system.
-She also had compacts, blushes, lipsticks, etc. Apparently the surviving video of Constance's famous beauty routine was actually a promotional film for her cosmetics.
+She also had compacts, blushes, lipsticks, etc. The surviving video of Constance's famous beauty routine was actually a promotional film for her cosmetics.
 That really explains why it seems so elaborate and so many products are used.
 When viewing it without that context, it could seem like a terribly spoiled and vain star putting tons of cosmetics on to try to gain that one ounce of beauty.
 But knowing that it was actually an advertisement for women to buy her beauty products clears things up tremendously.
-You would definitely want to advertise as many of your products as you can to customers.
+You would wish to advertise as many of your products as you can to customers.

 Cosmetics and Skin